top of page

 I see three blue RAF vehicles race over in my direction as I climb down the spindly aluminium ladder to the moist and beautiful green grass.
 It’s funny how I yearn to kiss the ground after every landing – especially this one!

-I think to myself: It’s not this ATA girl’s day to meet her maker!
+It’s not this ATA girl’s day to meet her maker!

 My eyes well up with tears.